claudiarella/academic-kickstart/content/project/effective field theory/index.md

   focal_point = ""
 +++

-I started a research project in the area of Effective Field Theory investigating restrictions on Horndeski theories placed by positivity bounds.
+Research goal: investigation of the restrictions  placed by positivity bounds on Horndeski theories of gravity.
 Project in collaboration with Prof. Francesco Riva (Department of Theoretical Physics, University of Geneva).

 See reference [arXiv:1904.05874][1].